Freiling87/CCU/README.md

 |Cool Cannibal										|- Neutral to Cool With Cannibals<br>- If Merchant, will only sell to Cool With Cannibals
 |Cop Access											|- If Merchant Type is cop-related, will only sell to The Law
 |Crushable											|- Hostile to Crepe Crusher<br>- XP bonus when neutralized by Crepe Crusher<br>- Aligned to Crepes
-|Family Friend										|- Aligned to Friend of the Family
+|Family Friend										|- Aligned to Friend of the Family & Mobsters
 |Honorable Thief									|- Will not Pickpocket Honor Among Thieves<br>- If Merchant, will only sell to Honor Among Thieves
 |Scumbag											|- Hostile to Scumbag Slaughterer
 |Slayable											|- Hostile to Scientist Slaughterer<br>- XP bonus when neutralized by Scientist Slaughterer